habring/generative_variational_reg/README.md

 ## Test Images

 For the experiments we use five different test images which are located in scripts/imsource.
 The fish image ["Pomocanthus imperator facing right"](https://commons.wikimedia.org/wiki/File:Pomocanthus_imperator_facing_right.jpg), by [Albert kok](https://commons.wikimedia.org/wiki/User:Albert_kok) is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+The other images are license free.

 ## Authors